 The best site for potatoes has full sun (6-8 hours of sun) and well-drained soils.
 Potatoes can be grown in most soil types but prefer loose, well-drained sandy soils with good aeration.
 Avoid heavy clay soils.
 Potatoes will rot in poorly drained soil or heavy clay soils.

 The best soil pH for potatoes is between 5.0 and 6.5.
 It helps if the soil is fertile and moisture retentive, so apply a thick layer of compost prior to planting.
 A high soil pH (alkaline) is not suitable for potatoes because it can cause scab disease.
 Your soil test will give you your soil's pH.

 Practice a three-year crop rotation in your fields.
-To do this change the field in which you grow your potatoes, compost and or potato family plants each year.
+To do this change the field which you grow your potatoes, compost and or potato family plants each year.
 Only plant again in that same field once every three years.
 It helps control and prevents insects and diseases.
-Potato-family members (Solanaceae) including tomatoes, peppers, tobacco and eggplant.
+Potato-family members (Solanaceae) including tomatoes, peppers, tobacco and eggplants.